Africa Hinterland: Background

 The truck was designed by Rodney Wilkinson, who a few years earlier had planted two limpet mines at the Koeberg nuclear power station in South Africa, just a few weeks before he completed his contract there as the after-building designer.
-The mines were set to explode just before the facility was loaded with nuclear material, but the damage was significant.
+The mines were set to explode just before the facility was loaded with nuclear material, and the damage was significant enough to delay facility completion by 18 months at the expense of R 500 million.
 Rodney was never suspected.
-Under-cover and bored in London he came up with a simple, but ingenious design for an overland truck that could carry passengers and a ton of hidden weapons.
-ANC leader Joe Slovo showed the design to Mannie Brown, a businessman and ANC exile, and asked him to set up a travel company and recruit reliable drivers.
+While laying low in London after the bombing, he came up with a design for an overland truck that could carry a cache of hidden weapons under the passenger compartment.
+The design was passed along to ANC leader, Joe Slovo.
+Slovo was excited by the design and showed it to Mannie Brown, a businessman and ANC exile, who would go on to set up a travel company and recruit reliable drivers.

-The Bedford truck was modified at a farm outside London by Rodney and Mannie's nephew and shipped to Kenya.
+The overland truck was based on a stock Bedford truck, and was modified at a farm outside London by Rodney's nephew and shipped to Kenya.
 The tourists were flown to Mombasa from the UK.
 For the first few trips the tourists were mainly from Europe and America, but it soon became apparent that the most hardy travelers were from New Zealand and Australia, so the Hinterland team quickly began to target their publicity to areas around Earl's Court in London, where there was a high population of Australians.

-The drivers were mainly recruited from the British and Dutch Communist parties and were brave young men and women who knew exactly what they were doing, and that they would have to look after the paying tourists between Kenya and South Africa, as well as collecting the weapons in Lusaka, Zambia and driving the load safely to a camp site near Johannesburg or Cape Town.
+The drivers were mainly recruited from the British and Dutch Communist parties and were brave young men and women who knew exactly what they were doing, and were about to adequately look after the paying tourists between Kenya and South Africa.
+Their duties also included collecting the weapons in Lusaka, Zambia and driving the load safely to a camp site near Johannesburg or Cape Town.
 The most dangerous part of their journey would begin here when the drivers would unload the steel containers of weapons out from the secret compartments in the truck and into smaller passenger vehicles.
 These would be driven to drop off areas where unidentified operatives of the ANC would collect and further distribute or strategically bury the weapons.